Auto Trader cars

 If it’s a particularly long journey, you should get your oil, your coolant, and any other fluids checked and topped up before you set off.

 Make sure you’ve got a full tank, or battery, and the car’s all in working order – have a look under the bonnet and check electrics before you set off.
 Check your licence, registration and insurance are all up to date.
 Check your insurance has the right level of cover for your trip – e.g. all drivers for the trip are named.
 It’s also worth looking at whether you have emergency roadside assistance cover so you have access to towing services and approved mechanics should you run into engine or transmission troubles.
-Check your insurance covers this before you set off, and if you need another quote then check comparethemarket.com.
+Check your insurance covers this before you set off, and if you need another quote then check with Auto Trader.
 Properly program your sat nav before you set off.
 We’d also suggest packing a map just in case your sat nav loses signal or coverage.
 A map could also be handy for finding detours or scenic routes should you fancy a change of scenery.

 Renault Clio